nxion/learning/README.md

 	- This was built from the third assignment listed from the above page.
 You can [view this example][android-lesson-link] in your browser.

 - [Basic Web Demo][bwd-lesson-link]
-	- This was build from the [Mozilla Development Network's Getting Started with the Web][mdn-start] series.
+	- This was built from the [Mozilla Development Network's Getting Started with the Web][mdn-start] series.
 You can [view this example][bwd] in your browser.

 [//]: # (REFERENCE LINKS)